lzj209/homepage/content/publication/example/index.md

 ---
 abstract: >
-  Audio-Visual Scene-Aware Dialog (AVSD) is a task to generate responses when chatting about a given video, which is organized as a track of the Dialog System Technology Challenge (DSTC8).
-There are two challenges in this task: 1) making effective interaction among different modalities; 2) better understanding dialogues and generating informative responses.
-To tackle the challenges, we propose a universal multimodal transformer and introduce the multi-task learning method to learn joint representations among different modalities as well as generate informative and fluent responses by leveraging the pre-trained language model.
-Our method extends the natural language generation pre-trained model to multimodal dialogue generation task, which allows fine-tuning language models to capture information across both visual and textual modalities.
-Our system achieves the best performance in the objective evaluation in both DSTC7-AVSD and DSTC8-AVSD dataset and achieves an impressive 98.4% of the human performance based on human ratings in the DSTC8-AVSD challenge.
+  We propose a universal multimodal transformer and introduce the multi-task learning method to learn joint representations among different modalities as well as generate informative and fluent responses by leveraging the pre-trained language model.
 slides: ""
 url_pdf: ""
 publication_types: